rChwiecko/To-Do_List/README.md

 This repository contains the code for a web-based to-do list applications.
-Credits to Dave Gray